Table of Contents

 Arthritis used to be thought of as a condition of older people.
 Grandma Esther complained about a touch of “rheumatiz” in her fingers and Uncle Charlie needed a cane to hobble around because of a sore knee.
 Increasingly, though, arthritis is affecting younger people.

-The Acting Director of the Centers for Disease Control and Prevention (CDC) is Anne Schuchat, MD.
-On March 7, 2017 she gave a briefing about “Arthritis in America.”
-In her talk Dr. Schuchat pointed out that arthritis is a growing problem.
+On March 7, 2017 when Acting Director of the Centers for Disease Control and Prevention (CDC), Anne Schuchat, MD, gave a briefing about “Arthritis in America,” she pointed out that arthritis is a growing problem.
 Doctor-diagnosed cases are now over 54 million.
 That doesn’t include people who haven’t been officially diagnosed.
 If we add in another 20 million or so, you have a very big number!
 She went on to say:

 “This is not your mother’s arthritis.
 Contrary to popular opinion, arthritis is not an old person’s disease.
 About 60 percent (six – zero) of all adults with arthritis are less than 65 years old.”

 Yikes!
 The numbers have been going up dramatically and no one seems to have an answer as to why.
 Yes, we are a fatter nation than we were 50 years ago.
 Extra pounds put a strain on joints.
 But we are also eating more pro-inflammatory foods (sugar and carbs) than ever before.
 We are also exposed to bacteria, viruses, pollutants and medications that can trigger inflammation and arthritis-like symptoms.

 Over 40 percent of people with arthritis have the quality of their lives affected.
 Many have had to limit their activities.
 Dr. Schuchat spells it out: